lawun330/Arduino-Learning/README.md

 # Arduino Learning
-I learned Arduino in 2018 and did projects on my own throughout the years.
+I learned Arduino in 2018 and did projects throughout the years.
 This repository is a reflection of my learning journey.
-Here are some projects that caused me a headache!!
+These are some projects I created by myself.
 You may study them.